JGarnerDev/telephono-ecommerce/ReadMe.md

 ## Testing

 In general, I will use the Jest library for testing, with Sinon brought in for mocking and observing data.

+Furthermore, the structure of things leans towards a preference of unit over intergration testing.
+Each test file will have an introductory commentary to state exactly what is being tested, and the sum of all these commentaries hopefully will describe the breadth of the app's functionality (i.e. that this entire application will have all its faculties tested to an extent).

 **Tests in the server directory will assume that you have MongoDB Database Server locally installed!**